MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ![Notifications](images/18932-7.png "settings")

 5. Finally, ever dismissed a notification you wanted to disable, and went to Notification & Actions Settings only to find the list of notification senders to be really long?
-You can now sort the list by which apps most recently sent notifications.
+You can sort the list by which apps most recently sent notifications.

 ![Notifications](images/18932-8.png "settings")